chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

-Now Richard Schneeman sends on r/ruby where I have myself self-censored because of an anti-crypto mob (the irony is that I am a crypto-critic - by the way - and try to educate with code examples the absurdity of it all and so on).
+Now Richard Schneeman sends on r/ruby where I have myself self-censored because of an anti-crypto mob (the irony is that I am a crypto-critic - by the way - and try to educate with code examples the absurdity of it all and so on) and haven't posted anything for weeks.

 Anyways, for the record let's post the message of the r/ruby ban: